Category Archives: 1950 Films

 All About Eve is a cynical masterpiece from 1950 set in the competitive world of the New York theater.

-Insecure Margo Channing, played to perfection by Bette Davis, is an aging actress whose career is on the downturn.
+Insecure Margo Channing, played to perfection by Bette Davis, is an aging actress whose career is declining.
 She meets naïve Eve Harrington, played by Anne Baxter, who insinuates herself into Margo’s life and career.

 One interesting facet of this film is how the opening scene is of an acceptance speech by Eve.
 The look of anger and disdain from the front table gives a good indication of things to come.
 From there the film backtracks to the first time the two women meet and the story begins.

-It is certainly a dark film and jealousy and back-stabbing are common themes throughout as had never been done before in a film set in the world of theater.
+It is certainly a dark film and jealousy and back-stabbing are common themes throughout as had never been done before set in the world of theater.

 One by one, each of Margo’s friends catches on to Eve’s plot, but at what cost?